 - Pre-heat oven to 400 degrees.
 Like a cookie sheet with parchment paper and set aside.

-- In a food processor, pulse together flour, baking powder, baking soda, salt and sugar till combined.
+- In a food processor, pulse together flour, baking powder, baking soda, salt and sugar until combined.

-- Add the chunks of cold butter and pulse again till the mixture resembles coarse breadcrumbs with small bits of butter still visible.
+- Add the chunks of cold butter and pulse again until the mixture resembles coarse breadcrumbs with small bits of butter still visible.

-- Pour in the buttermilk and pulse a few time till the mixture starts coming together.
-Transfer onto a lightly floured surface and form into 3/4 inch thick rectangle.
+- Pour in the buttermilk and pulse a few times until the mixture starts coming together.
+Transfer onto a lightly floured surface and form into a 3/4 inch thick rectangle.
 Use a 2 1/2 inch cookie cutter to cut out the biscuits and place them on the lined cookie sheet.